karunakar1308/devops-interview-prep/panel-member-insights.md

-# Interview Panel Member - DevOps Lead Experience at Humana
+# Interview Panel Member - DevOps Lead Experience

-> **Purpose**: Understanding what your DevOps Lead interviewer has accomplished at Humana will help you have more informed conversations and ask better questions about the team's work and future direction.
+> **Purpose**: Understanding what your DevOps Lead interviewer has accomplished at  will help you have more informed conversations and ask better questions about the team's work and future direction.

 ---